AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 control groups like acc: exract, random, based on attribute -->

 Once your content is designed, you need to define the email's audience.
-This is the targer of your delivery, the profiles who will receive the email.
+This is the target of your delivery, the profiles who will receive the email.

-You have two possibilities:
+To define the audience, you can:

 * use an existing audience defined in the Adobe Campaign console.
 See this [section](add-audience.md).
 * create a new audience that will be used for the email.
 See this [section](segment-builder.md).